Donba (Soli Rapide) – A Deep Dive into Rhythm and Tradition

-Donba is more than just a rhythmโit has cultural significance, often played during ceremonies and rites of passage.
-In this course, youโll explore:
+Donba is more than just a rhythm; it has cultural significance, often played during ceremonies and rites of passage.
+In this course, you will explore:

 Unlike common 4/4 rhythms, Donba follows a triple-meter feel, which requires: